endless-hu/6.824-2022-public/docs/lab3.md

 In that case, an additional fault-tolerant `LockServer` is required to manage locks:

-- When a client wants to **read**, it gets *S-lock* over the key and cache the value with *a lease*;
+- When a client wants to **read**, it gets *S-lock* over the key and caches the value with *a lease*;
-- When a client wants to **write**, it gets X-lock over the key, cache the value with a lease, continuously renew the lease, and perform all writes locally.
+- When a client wants to **write**, it gets X-lock over the key, caches the value with a lease, continuously renews the lease, and performs all writes locally.
-- When a client **releases the lock**, it should ensure all writes were applied in the server.
+- When a client **releases the lock**, it should ensure all writes were applied to the server.
-- When other client wants to **get lock over the same key**, the Lock Server can either:
+- When another client wants to **get a lock over the same key**, the Lock Server can either:

   1. Wait for the previous client to release the lock;
   2. Wait for the previous lease to expire;